dead-channel-jp/dead-channel-jp/manuscripts/member_03.md

 — 円城塔
 -->

 > Unfortunately genius.
-Surprising skils.
+Surprising skills.
 Sentences are overwhelmming as a new comer, metaphors break your stereotypes.
 His theses seems like a fish story accidentally born in conversations, but it goes far as it grows like an egg breaks it's own shell.
 It's not neither a boring moral nor a sob story, but it displays a landscape outside of laughing, which you have never seen.
 >
 > [Toe EnJoe](https://en.wikipedia.org/wiki/Toh_EnJoe)